demisto/content-external-template/README.md

 ```

-Clone the private repository so you can start working on it
+Clone the private repository so you can start

 ```
 git clone https://github.com/yourname/private-repo.git